sangnovamoqapi/Caesar-cipher/README.md

 # Caesar-cipher
-SETUP:
-You need a C compiler.
-Run the code in the terminal with command
+SETUP REQUIREMENTS: linux based OS or a C compiler in other platforms Step 1: Save the File encrypted in shift cipher as encryptedData.txt Step 2: Run the following commands in windows or linux platform respectively..
+If you don't have one encrypt the data with the encrypt.c file while running same commands  below... but with name encrypt instead of decrypt.
+Save the original file to be encrypted as "originalData.txt"

 gcc -o decrypt decrypt.c
 then,